Eschatologue/CM_wiki/docs/class/sorcerer/arcane.md

 ### Level 14: Magic Avoidance

-You have **:d20-adv: Advantage**{ .em } on saving throws against spells.
+You have **:d20-adv: Advantage**{ .d20 } on saving throws against spells.
 Furthermore, when you use your Spell Deflection ability, any effect of the triggering spell against you is negated.

 ### Level 18: Share Metamagic